 Update 08/02/2019: We've retested the Samsung Q70R with the latest firmware, and the HDR peak brightness has increased a bit.
 We've updated our measurements and scores.

 We measured the peak brightness before calibration, using the 'Movie' Picture Mode and 'Warm 2' Color Tone, with Local Dimming set to 'High.'
 Different picture modes and color temperatures may be brighter.

-The gray uniformity is decent.
-The corners are slightly darker, causing a 'vignetting' effect, and there's some dirty screen effect at the center of the screen, which might disappoint some sports fans.
-In darker scenes, the uniformity is much better, but not as good as the Q90R.
+The Samsung Q70R has decent gray uniformity, but this may vary between units.
+The corners are slightly darker than the rest of the screen, causing a 'vignetting' effect.
+There's also some dirty screen effect in the center, which could be distracting and might disappoint some sports fans.
+In darker scenes, the uniformity is much better.

 If you want a TV with wider viewing angles, check out an IPS TV like the LG SK9500.

 We took our color measurements after calibration, using the 'Movie' Picture Mode and Local Dimming set to 'Low.'
 In order to take our lightness measurements, we disabled PC Mode Dimming in the TV's service menu, and then activated PC Mode.

 The Samsung Q70R has remarkable black uniformity, although this may vary between units.
 There's no visible backlight bleed in the native black uniformity picture and almost no blooming around the test cross with local dimming enabled.

 Unfortunately, the TV's local dimming can't be completely disabled using the normal settings menu.
 In order to measure the native black uniformity, we had to disable PC Mode Dimming in the TV's service menu, and then activate PC Mode.